alphagov/notifications-ruby-client/DOCUMENTATION.md

 If you leave out this argument, the client returns the most recent 250 notifications.

-The client will only return notifications that are 7 days old or less.
-If the notification specified in this argument is older than 7 days, the client will return an empty response.
+The client only returns notifications that are 7 days old or less.
+If the notification specified in this argument is older than 7 days, the client returns an empty response.

 ### Response

-If the request to the client is successful, the client will return a `Notifications::Client::NotificationsCollection` object.
-This object is named `response` in the method example.
+If the request to the client is successful, the client returns a `Notifications::Client::NotificationsCollection` object.
+In the example shown in the [Method section](/#get-the-status-of-multiple-messages-method), the object is named `response`.

-You must then call either the `.links` method or the `.collection` method on this object:
+You must then call either the `.links` method or the `.collection` method on this object.

 |Method|Information|
 |:---|:---|
 |`response.links`|Returns a hash linking to the requested notifications (limited to 250)|
 |`response.collection`|Returns an array of the required notifications|

-If you call the `collection` method on this object to return an array of notifications, you must then call the following methods on the notifications in this array to return information on those notifications:
+If you call the `collection` method on this object to return a notification array, you must then call the following methods on the notifications in this array to return information on those notifications:

 |Method|Information|Type|
 |:---|:---|:---|